 I felt called into ministry when I was 17 years old.
 Growing up in a small church in rural West Virginia I was surrounded by a loving group of people who believed in me and encouraged my spiritual journey.

-In 1981 I packed my bags and moved to the Windy City, Chicago, to attend Moody Bible Institute.
-After graduating Moody it was time to head south, where I took a position as a youth pastor at Northwood Baptist church.
+In 1981.
+I packed my bags and moved to the Windy City, Chicago, to attend Moody Bible Institute.
+After graduating Moody, it was time to head south, where I took a position as a youth pastor at Northwood Baptist church.
 It didn’t take long for me to realize I needed more training so my new bride Cindy and I moved to Dallas, Texas to attend Dallas Theological Seminary.
+Over the following years we had three amazing children: Brandon, Jordan and Brianna.

 With the support of Pastor Bob Barrows and the church, we launched Carolina Forest Community Church in 1997.
 I served for seven wonderful years as the Senior Pastor at Carolina Forest before God began to lay a huge burden on my heart for Leadership Development.
 In 2004 after having lunch with Greg Surratt, Senior Pastor at Seacoast Church, he invited me to join Seacoast Staff to help develop leaders for their multi-site movement.
 I remained there as the Leadership Development Pastor for nearly seven years before accepting the call to start The Launch Network.